Jim-Heftypants/Calculator-Programs/README.md

 # Calculator-Programs
-A smattering of calculator programs I have written over the years
+A small smattering of calculator programs I have written over the years